W I L L I A M P H I L L I P S

 Q: If you were to give back to the community, how would you do so?

 A: I aspire to start my own technology company that researches and produces assistive technology and plan to establish a non-profit STEM mentoring organization in my community.
-An organization that offers to tutor in various math and science courses and provide exposure of STEM careers to the undeserved youth in my city.
+An organization that offers to tutor in various math and science courses and provide exposure of STEM careers to the underserved youth in my city.
 The mission of my non-profit will be to enrich the youth from my community with information and fundamental experience to encourage them to achieve a post-secondary education.

 Q: If caddying has taught you anything, what has it been?